 Often, stay-at-home moms are looking for a way to work from home—whether they’re looking for a way to financially contribute to their families or they just want to work for personal reasons.
 Medical transcription is an ideal career for these mothers as it offers flexible hours and good pay.
 It’s also a great choice because with CareerStep, stay-at-home moms can complete their training from home as well.

 Terryl Wood was one such mother.
 When her son, Carson, was diagnosed with autism, she knew she would need a job that could help pay for his treatment.
 She also needed something that allowed her to work from home with enough flexibility that she could take her son to and from appointments and look after his needs.
 She found her solution with CareerStep.

 Terryl signed up for CareerStep’s online Medical Transcription and Editing program and devoted her free time to completing her training.
-After finishing with honors, and was quickly offered a job with a healthcare company that offered great flexibility.
+After finishing, she was quickly offered a job with a healthcare company that offered great flexibility